 Visitors to TRAE will not only be able to learn about current agricultural products, but will also be able to revisit our rural heritage through an antique tractor exhibit and by seeing a variety of farm and home historical pieces displayed throughout the fairgrounds.

 Special entertainment events will be held nightly for your enjoyment.

 Remember that TRAE has a free gate and nightly food will be prepared by our own Tennessee River Cookers.
 Make plans to visit with us as many nights as possible.

-The Board of Directors of the Tennessee River Agriculture Exposition are pleased to announce this year's TRAE is being dedicated to Cleo and Claudean Rhodes.
-This tradition was set in 2011 with that year's TRAE being dedicated to Paul and Emodine White.
+The Board of Directors of the Tennessee River Agriculture Exposition are pleased to announce this year's TRAE is dedicated to Mr. Ted Rains of Decaturville, Tennessee.
+This tradition was set in 2011 with the first TRAE dedicated to Paul and Emodine White.
 In 2012 it was dedicated to Doug and Hilda Vise, in 2013 to Mr. Danny Graves and family, and in 2014 to Cleo and Claudean Rhodes.

 Ted moved home with his family to Decatur County as a teenager and has been active in agriculture affairs in our area since.
 In high school he was involved in several youth organizations and was elected as a State FFA Officer in 1976.
 Ted has one son, Troy, who is an important part of his life.
 Ted's mother, Ms. Brenda Rains, has been a supportive member of his family.

 Ted has been a major player in most all agriculture groups in Decatur and surrounding counties.
 He has a special interest in soil conservation having served as a leader for many years in the Decatur County Soil Conservation District.